whiony/memorate/README.md

 >  **Remember what you liked – prices, places & products at a glance.**

+Memorate is an iOS app that saves you from “Did I already buy this?” moments.
+Built with TypeScript, React Native, Firebase, Cloudinary, and Expo Go.

+This repo is source-available: you can read, run, and modify it for personal use — but not redistribute it or upload clones to app stores.
+See [LICENSE](LICENSE) for details.

 ## ✨ Highlights

 * **Quick capture** – name, ⭐ rating, price, photo & note in seconds.